 · Can we quantify the effects of shifts in Arctic tundra and boreal forest vegetation on Earth energy balance?

 · How does green versus brown vegetation influence soil warming and associated changes in permafrost and carbon cycling?

 · Are there hydrological changes that are influencing observed vegetation shifts?
 Conversely, are shifts in vegetation altering hydrological processes?

 · What are the impacts of vegetation change on plant communities and other biota (e.g., birds and mammals)?

 · How might variability in greening versus browning on annual or multi-year timescales influence these potential implications?

-The product of this workshop will be a proceedings of a workshop--in brief written by a designated rapporteur in accordance with institutional guidelines.
+The product of this workshop will be a workshop proceedings written by a designated rapporteur in accordance with institutional guidelines.